introduction | research | team | publications | software | lab news, etc. | contact

 for precise observations and aimed to decipher the world with the

-quantitative language of mathematics and geometry.
+quantitative language of geometry and algebra.
 In describing the

 Solar System, it took more than fifteen centuries of staring at the